Blacksmith (character): Fictional character biography

 Second, she and her Rogues had the Flash's allies removed or incapacitated.
-The Mirror Master III framed the Pied Piper for the murder of his parents.
+Mirror Master III framed the Pied Piper for the murder of his parents.
 Plunder took out Chunk, shot his mirror image Detective Jared Morillo, and assumed his identity.
-Then, the Mirror Master III kidnapped Cyborg and police officer Fred Chyre, trapping them in a mirror universe along with all the other cops of Keystone City.
+Mirror Master III kidnapped Cyborg and police officer Fred Chyre, trapping them in a mirror universe along with all the other cops of Keystone City.
 The Rogues then removed the speedsters by giving Jesse Quick's company financial trouble and then sent Jay Garrick to a hospital in Denver when his wife got sick.
-Finally, Murmur and the Mirror Master III attacked radio stations and reprogrammed their antennas to broadcast a mirror shield around the twin cities to prevent anyone from coming in or going out.
+Finally, Murmur and Mirror Master III attacked radio stations and reprogrammed their antennas to broadcast a mirror shield around the twin cities to prevent anyone from coming in or going out.
 After everything had been put into place, Blacksmith and her Rogues launched their takeover and began by attacking the Flash.
 They attacked hard and fast, which left the Flash tired and badly injured, but just as they were about to finish him off, they were stopped by the Thinker, who wanted to use the Flash's brain to upload information.
 After the Thinker was defeated, Blacksmith and the rogues resumed their plan and attacked the Flash and Goldface.
 They successfully trounced the Flash while Goldface escaped.
 During the fight, Blacksmith used her power to transform her body into ebony metal, while villains in the Network began to loot and pillage the two cities.
-Luckily, Goldface led the people of the twin cities against the Network and the Flash managed to defeat the Weather Wizard, the Mirror Master III, and the Trickster II, before they escaped when Captain Cold froze the ground and the Mirror Master II used it to retreat.
+Luckily, Goldface led the people of the twin cities against the Network and the Flash managed to defeat the Weather Wizard, Mirror Master III, and the Trickster, before they escaped when Captain Cold froze the ground and Mirror Master II used it to retreat.
 With her Rogues defeated, she tried a desperate attack by collapsing the bridge that connects Keystone City and Central City.
 The Flash quickly managed to rebuild the bridge and finally defeat Blacksmith by stranding her on a barge in the middle of the river (she could not enter the water for fear of rusting her metal skin).
 With her Network discontinued, she was sent to Iron Heights, where she was severely wounded by the escaping Gorilla Grodd.